-Whenever you add or change signatures in assigned sets, those are also put into staging.
+Whenever you add or revise signatures in assigned sets, those are also put into staging.
 You also have the option of putting updated signatures in staging.

 Placing new and updated attack signatures in staging helps to reduce the number of violations triggered by false-positive matches.
 When signatures match attack patterns during the staging period, the system generates learning suggestions.
-From Manual Traffic Learning, if you see that an attack signature violation has occurred, you can view these attack signatures from the Attack Signature Detected screen.
+From the Traffic Learning tab, if you see that an attack signature violation has occurred, you can click the violation to see details about it, and decide what to do about it.